Commander in Chief British Army of the Rhine; Commander Northern Army Group of NATO at time of the Cold War, Master Gunner St James Park, KCB |

 Corps, from its headquarters at Rheindalen.
 This was from 1985 to 1987.
 He

 lived at Flagstaff House.
-He worked to implement a revised concept of
+He worked to implement a revised concept of operations

-at the time of our choosing, at an exposed flank or sector.'
+time of our choosing, at an exposed flank or sector.'

 1987

-These new plans were tested in 1987 during
+These new plans were

-another major exercise, Exercise Certain Strike, which proved itself to be the
+tested in 1987 during another major exercise, Exercise Certain Strike, which

-largest and most complex field exercise of its type staged in Europe since the
+proved itself to be the largest and most complex field exercise of its type

-D-Day landings in 1944.
+staged in Europe since the D-Day landings in 1944.

-Exercise Certain Strike (also known
+Exercise Certain Strike (also known as Reforger) 1987

-He applied the principles of war in
+He applied the principles of war in his tactical approach to

-his tactical approach to the Soviet threat, particularly relative to the
+the Soviet threat, particularly relative to the concentration of the force

-concentration of the force available to him in fluid deep defensive battle.
+available to him in fluid deep defensive battle.
+This involved the

-with artillery, helicopter and airpower.
-This culminated in what became known
+coordination of the offensive power of armour and infantry with artillery, helicopter and airpower.
+This culminated in what became

-as the Farndale Cocktail.
+known as the Farndale

 There is a separate page about Martin